groadabike/Format_Tracker/README.md

-# Format_Tracker
+# Format Tracker
-Pure Data Formant Tracker
+Pure Data implementation of a Formant Tracker

+**Use:**
+Call main.pd